HiHappyGarden/cjson-binding/TESTS.md

 ## Test Coverage

-This document describes the test coverage for the `cjson-rs` library.
+This document describes the test coverage for the `cjson-bindings` library.

 ### Core cJSON Tests (`src/cjson.rs`)